EstelleGvl/unknownhands/pages/USER_GUIDE.md

 - **Visualizations:** All charts can be exported as images
 - **Filtered Results:** Export through main Browse mode for CSV

----

-## 10. Explore Formulae

-### Accessing Explore Formulae Mode
+#### 7. 📖 Explore Formulae Tab

-1. In **Explore Database**, click **Colophon Analysis** tab (top navigation)
+**Purpose:** Discover and analyze standardized formulaic patterns in colophons across languages and regions

+**Accessing:**
-2. Click the **Explore Formulae** sub-tab
+- Click the **Explore Formulae** sub-tab within Colophon Analysis
-3. View loads showing predefined formulaic patterns found across the corpus

-### What are Colophon Formulae?
+**What are Colophon Formulae?**

-Colophon formulae are standardized phrases, expressions, and linguistic patterns that scribes commonly used in their colophons.
+Standardized phrases, expressions, and linguistic patterns that scribes commonly used in their colophons.
 These recurring formulas reveal:
 - Traditional scribal practices and conventions
 - Regional and linguistic patterns
 - Cross-cultural influences and transmission of scribal culture